-View Our 2014 Annual Report
+View Our 2016 Annual Report

-A message of gratitude from the president and the highlights of progress made in 2014.
+A message of gratitude from the president and the highlights of progress made in 2016.

-A comprehensive honor roll of all donors to the Phi Delta Theta Foundation in 2014, listed by chapter, individual, foundation and corporation.
+A comprehensive honor roll of all donors to the Phi Delta Theta Foundation in 2016, listed by chapter, individual, foundation and corporation.

 The Trustees Roundtable recognizes those Phis and friends who give at least $1,000 to the Phi Delta Theta Foundation in a calendar year.
-A select group of 370, the generosity of these donors accounted for 80% of total dollars given to the Phi Delta Theta Foundation in 2014.
+A select group of 372, the generosity of these donors accounted for 80% of total dollars given to the Phi Delta Theta Foundation in 2016.

 The Living Bond Society acknowledges those who have informed the Phi Delta Theta Foundation of a planned gift or bequest in their will which directs a gift to the Foundation.
 Gifts to the Foundation are deductible for estate tax purposes and are an effective, lasting way to provide for the future of Phi Delta Theta.
 Members of the Living Bond Society are presented with a lapel pin and certificate recognizing their generosity.

-A listing of the Top 15 giving by state and chapter.
+A listing of the Top 10 giving by state and chapter.

-The following charitable foundations were directed by generous philanthropists to send, on their behalf, a contributions to the Phi Delta Theta Foundation in 2014.
+A listing of the charitable foundations that were directed by generous philanthropists to send contributions to the Phi Delta Theta Foundation in 2016 on their behalf.
 We greatly appreciate all persons who have a hand in making this type of gift possible.